aces/Loris/modules/README.md

         css/          - Any necessary new CSS classes/files should go here

+        help/         - Should contain a markdown file if this module is using a module class

         js/           - This contains any javascript for the module.
 They are accessed with GetJS.php in Loris, which does necessary permission checking and returns the file.